Sunday, July 23, 2023

 When I first powered up the board it acted strange--the 10x output seemed too "hot" and the 100x and 1000x outputs were slammed against V--.

-After looking at this for a bit I realized I used the wrong values for R5, R8 and R21--specifically 1M instead of 100K, the extra zeros pushed the circuit into impossible amounts of gain--making the op amps do wacky things.
+After looking at this for a bit I realized I used the wrong values for R5, R8 and R21--specifically 1M instead of 100K, the extra zeros pushed the circuit into impossible amounts of gain--making the op amps do crazy things.

 I also made my first microphone for the project--a surplus dynamic mic element (Triad 1D1P 14R06C), cable tied into a plastic gum dispenser with some foam rubber shoved in for good measure.
 It worked, but sounded--well, crap.
 Maybe it sounds so bad it sounds good?
-Things can only get better!
+Things can only get better.

-Then realized if I ever wanted to experiment with low noise design techniques, this is the project!
+Then realized if I ever wanted to experiment with low noise design techniques: this is the project.

 To that end: in the next few weeks, I will try different things--lower noise op amps, 2 sided ground pour, better power filtering, ferrite beads, etc., to see what if anything makes a difference.